Nimaoth/Nev/README.md

 The editor is available for the terminal, as a desktop GUI app and in the browser.
 You can try the browser version [here](https://nimaoth.github.io/AbsytreeBrowser/) ([old version](https://nimaoth.github.io/AbsytreeBrowser/old/absytree_browser.html)).
+There is also a very experimental [Unreal Engine Plugin](https://github.com/Nimaoth/AbsytreeUE).

 `ast` is the gui version, `astt` is the terminal version